feminism-chat/feminism-chat.github.io/index.md

 All that said, a few kinds of criticism are *not ok*.
 Although we recognize the personal is political, this is not a space to express uninvited opinions or criticize other people's personal lifestyle choices, especially as it concerns health, diet, employment, body modification, and personal relationships.

+# How should I act, in general?

+There are many things we appreciate in a channel participant:

+* Willingness to learn - an [empty teacup](https://duckduckgo.com/?q=parable+of+the+full+teacup)
+* Willingness to communicate with respect and humility - appreciate others' time and effort.
+Don't blog or monologue too much.
+When someone teaches you, a simple "I understand now, thank you!" can work wonders.
+[The signals we give should be clear...](https://www.poetryfoundation.org/poems/58264/a-ritual-to-read-to-each-other)
+* Emotional awareness - we are not [vulcans](http://memory-alpha.wikia.com/wiki/Vulcan) or [sea-lions](http://knowyourmeme.com/memes/sea-lioning).
+If you ignore or deride human emotion, you're [much less rational](https://studentactivism.net/2014/10/16/dude-debate-and-the-cult-of-rationalism/) than you think you are.
+* [Emotional labor](https://en.wikipedia.org/wiki/Emotional_labor) - this is crucial.
+Women often understand this concept intuitively, as do service workers and others on the ass end of power relations.
+Be prepared to do it, and appreciate when others are doing it.
+* Life experience - survivors of violence and oppression have empirical wisdom.
+Own it, respect it.
+Conversely, this doesn't mean we are always right - when people perpetuate their own trauma, we sometimes have to compassionately disengage.
+As Ruth Kluger said, ["Auschwitz was no instructional institution."](https://books.google.com/books?id=-hxMZ0mrnS4C&pg=PA65&dq=auschwitz+was+no+instructional+institution)
+* Commitment - stick around, get to know us.
+Many of us have been here for years.
+The occasional drive-by question is fine - we all have busy lives - but the channel only works if people give back.

 # Where can I read more?

 Our sister channel, [##socialism](https://freenode-socialism.github.io/), has some great [educational resources](https://freenode-socialism.github.io/educational-resources/)